Japanese Arm Sleeve Tattoos

 Japanese sleeve tattoos are designed with careful attention to the flow and composition of the overall artwork.
 The tattoo artist considers the natural contours of the body to create a harmonious and balanced design.

 Japanese sleeve tattoos are meant to be applied in pairs, to the right and left sides of the body in tandem.
-They totally cover a specific portion of the arms, and come in three possible lengths: the half sleeve, the three quarter sleeve, and the japanese full sleeve tattoo.
+They totally cover a specific portion of the arms, and come in three possible lengths: the Japanese half sleeve tattoo, the three quarter sleeve, and the Japanese full sleeve tattoo.
 Like Japan itself, these tattoos have strong borders and a definite beginning and end, and everything in between is tattooed completely.

 The full sleeve tattoo will begin at the wrist.
 It should be a bit raised to allow for wrist movement and concealment under a shirt sleeve.
 Rarely on display in Japan, the full sleeve tattoo is the ultimate American tattoo sleeve length, as it is bold and assertive.
 One drawback to the full sleeve length is actually too much space- this may not be the preferred sleeve length for some designs.